scalatra/scalatra-website/getting-started/understanding-scalatra.md

 <div class="alert alert-info">
 <span class="badge badge-info"><i class="icon-flag icon-white"></i></span>
-If your project depends on any additional libraries, you can add them to the
+If you want to add any additional libraries to your project, add them to the
 <code>libraryDependencies</code> section.
 Doing that and running <code>sbt</code>
 again will download the dependency jar libraries and make them available to your application.
 If you don't know what the dependency details are, you can